kacpertopol/wallCal/README.md

 Use at your own risk.
 Don't blame me if you miss a meeting :-)

 Some parts of the scripts were bogged togather from various examples online.
-Please report problems and let me know if there are some feature requests.
+Please report problems using GITHUBs issue tracking system.
+Additionally please let me know if there are some feature requests.

 # dependencies